wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

    * 6 - barge mode.
 Both the agent and the person he's talking to hear you.

 Status since
    Shows the agent's status and the time spent in this status.
-An agent can have two statuses : *In use* or *Not in use*.
+An agent can have three statuses:

-   An agent is *In use* when he cannot answer a call (in conversation, in wrapup or in pause).
+   * *Not in use* when he is ready to answer an ACD call
+   * *Out of queue* when he called or answered a call not from the queue
-   The agent is no longer *In use* when he becomes available to answer a call.
+   * *In use* when he is either on call from a queue, on pause or on wrapup

 Logged
    A *clickable cell* to log or unlog the agent